michl203/michl203/README.md

 **About Me**

-  I am a cybersecurity and system administration enthusiast studying Computer Information Systems at Cal Poly Pomona (Graduating 2025).
+  I am a cybersecurity and system administration enthusiast who graudated with a Bachelor's Degree in Computer Information Systems from Cal Poly Pomona.

   I enjoy learning new skills in my home lab environment.
 I am constantly sharpening my skills in: